 Affording a Motorcycle Accident Lawyer

 Different law firms use various payment methods.
-At Farmer & Morris Law, PLLC, we work for a contingent fee.
+At Farmer & Morris Law, PLLC, we work for a contingent fee in injury cases.
 This means:

 - We charge nothing up front.